stonezyg/modernize-apps-katacoda/docs/README.md

 Now we are ready to implement the `CatalogEndpoint`.

-Start by creating the file by opening ``src/main/java/com/redhat/coolstore/service/CatalogEndpoint.java``
+Start by creating the file by opening: ``src/main/java/com/redhat/coolstore/service/CatalogEndpoint.java``

 The add the following content: